-4. The general support in the representations by SportScotland, Woodland Trust Scotland and NatureScot for proposed policy D6 (open space requirements in new development) is noted but requires no examination.

-5. Paragraphs 30 and 31 of the Scottish Government's 'Planning Advice Note 65: Planning and Open Space' set out advice on the approach that can be taken to determining the 'quantity' of open space provided within new developments.
+- 4. The general support in the representations by SportScotland, Woodland Trust Scotland and NatureScot for proposed policy D6 (open space requirements in new development) is noted but requires no examination. - 5.
+Paragraphs 30 and 31 of the Scottish Government's 'Planning Advice Note 65: Planning and Open Space' set out advice on the approach that can be taken to determining the 'quantity' of open space provided within new developments.
 In doing so I note that paragraph 30 of the note advises that any standards should be 'carefully tailored' to the 'circumstances' of the particular local area.
 Therefore, I find that it is open to the council to determine the approach to be taken in calculating the levels of open space required for new developments within its area.
 I note that the approach set out in schedule 4 (open space requirements) of the proposed plan seeks to relate the quantity of open space required to the likely number of users generated by a new development through the use of the number of habitable rooms.
 I find that this generally aligns with the advice set out in paragraph 30 of planning advice note 65.
 Furthermore, I agree with the council that this would relate directly to the scale and type of housing proposed and allow for a more refined approach.
 Consequently, I do not consider there is sufficient evidence to support the contention by NatureScot that the use of this approach is inappropriate or would be likely to lead to a lower provision of open space.
 Therefore, I find that no modification to schedule 4 of the proposed plan is required.

-1. Replacing the wording of the third bullet point of paragraph 3 of policy D5: Protection of Urban Greenspace on page 64 with:

-"Appropriate mitigation is provided as part of the development for high quality alternative provision within a convenient distance of at least equal biodiversity, community benefit and accessibility."
+- 1. Replacing the wording of the third bullet point of paragraph 3 of policy D5: Protection of Urban Greenspace on page 64 with: - "Appropriate mitigation is provided as part of the development for high quality alternative provision within a convenient distance of at least equal biodiversity, community benefit and accessibility."

-Issue 11 Natural Environment Features Development plan reference: Policy D7: Natural Environment Features Reporter: Gordon S Reid Body or person(s) submitting a representation raising the issue (including reference number): Mr and Mrs Green (1 Scottish Natural Heri Broom, Kirkhill and M Woodland Trust Sco itage (178/8) /learnskirk Community Council (255/1) Provision of the development plan to which the issue relates: Section 3: Creating Sustainable Places and 0 Schedule 5: Natural Environment Policy D7.3: Local Biodiversity Sites Pages 66 to 67 Communities Planning authority' s summary of the representation(s): (a) Policy D7: Natural Environment Features Support Broom, Kirkhill and Mearnskirk Community Council (255/1) Support for Policy D7.
-Objections Scottish Natural Heri tage (178/8) modifications The inclusion could be given the habitat ne woodland and Consider that hould be provided in relation to mitigation mea to the text are suggested to provide this clarity of woodland in this policy is welcomed.
-However to the wildlife habitats to ensure the protection twork.
-The policy could also give explicit protect I Tree Preservation Orders.
-Part 4 of this policy should be expanded to en gical appraisal inform the mitigation measures. ver, consideration n and enhancement of ction for semi-natural sure that the findings Woodland Trust Sco tland (376/6) Considered to be a strong policy wording, suggest it could be strengthened even further by a slight addition to the policy wording taken from the introductory text
+Issue 11 Natural Environment Features Development plan reference: Policy D7: Natural Environment Features Reporter: Gordon S Reid

+Body or person(s) submitting a representation raising the issue (including reference number):

+Mr and Mrs Green (133/2) Scottish Natural Heritage (178/8)

+Schedule 5: Natural Environment Policy D7.3: Local Biodiversity Sites

+(a) Policy D7: Natural Environment Features

+Support for Policy D7.

+- Clarification should be provided in relation to mitigation measures.
+A number of modifications to the text are suggested to provide this clarity. - The inclusion of woodland in this policy is welcomed.
+However, consideration could be given to the wildlife habitats to ensure the protection and enhancement of the habitat network.
+The policy could also give explicit protection for semi-natural woodland and Tree Preservation Orders. - Consider that Part 4 of this policy should be expanded to ensure that the findings from an ecological appraisal inform the mitigation measures.

-• Considered to be a strong policy wording, suggest it could be strengthened even further by a slight addition to the policy wording taken from the introductory text and inserted into the policy.
+Considered to be a strong policy wording, suggest it could be strengthened even further by a slight addition to the policy wording taken from the introductory text and inserted into the policy.